 Today, breakthrough research is ongoing at the Stonehenge site.

 Ground-penetrating radar, magnetometers, and other 3D mapping technologies are generating piles of new data on the nature of the stones and the burials.
-They have even turned previously unknown henges in the surrounding underlying countryside.
+They have even discovered previously unknown henges in the surrounding underlying countryside.

 And yet, without a time machine, we may never fully comprehend who built Stonehenge and why.
-In the words of Ed Caeser writing for the Smithsonian:

 "Those vast stones, standing in concentric rings in the middle of a basin on Salisbury Plain, carefully placed by who-knows-who thousands of years ago, must mean something.
 But nobody can tell us what.
 Not exactly.
 The clues that remain will always prove insufficient to our curiosity.
 Each archaeological advance yields more questions, and more theories to be tested.
 Our ignorance shrinks by fractions.
 What we know is always dwarfed by what we can never know."
-Ed Caeser
+Ed Caeser, The Smithsonian